willnjohnson/willnjohnson.github.io/_posts/2025-8-30-The-Fabric-of-Computing.md

 layout: post
 title: The Fabric of Computing
 summary: "Our digital fabric was first woven on the Jacquard loom."
+quote: |
+  > "Software and cathedrals are much the same – first we build them, then we pray."
+  >
+  > — Samuel T. Redwine, Jr.
 tag: tech
 ---